-- American Academy of Dramatic Art, NYC (fall 2017 - present)
+American Academy of Dramatic Art, NYC, 2017 - present (Alexander technique)

-- Montclair State University Department of Theatre and Dance
+Montclair State University Department of Theatre and Dance 2013-14 (Acting)

-- Tulane University Department of Theater and Dance -- visiting Assistant Professor, 2010-11
+Tulane University Department of Theater and Dance -- visiting Assistant Professor, 2010-11 (Acting)

 Areas of expertise:

-- Trained singer: Mannes College of Music, Indiana University, University of Washington.
-Past teachers include Ray Fellman, Julian Patrick, Vicki Clark, Ellen Shade, Bruce Kolb, Marc Schnaible, Aaron Hagan and Paul Lincoln (current)
+Trained singer: Mannes College of Music, Indiana University, University of Washington.
+Past teachers include Ray Fellman, Julian Patrick, Vicki Clark, Ellen Shade, Bruce Kolb, Marc Schnaible, Aaron Hagan, Paul Lincoln and (currently) Virginia Grasso